 Super Stellar Fridays

-On the 1st Friday of the month, enjoy an evening exploring science with Discovery Center educators and special guest speakers through live programs, planetarium shows, and telescope observing.
+On the 1st Friday of the month, enjoy an evening exploring science with Discovery Center educators and special guest speakers through live programs, planetarium shows, and telescope observing with the NH Astronomical Society.

 Topics vary, covering new discoveries, historical events, scientific concepts and more!